-In May 2015 the One World Observatory Deck opened on the 100th and 102nd Floors of the One World Trade Center, making it the highest observation deck, on the highest building, in the Western Hemisphere.
-The tower is also known as the Freedom Tower, built on the site where iconic World Trade Center stood until the tragic events on the 11th of September 2001.
+In May 2015, the One World Observatory Deck opened on the 100th & 102nd Floor at One World Trade Center making it the highest observatory deck, at the top of the highest building in the Western Hemisphere.
+The tower is also known as the Freedom Tower, built on the ground where the old iconic World Trade Center stood, until that terrible day 9-11-2001.

-When you first enter a large video board in the Global Welcome Center offers greetings in an array of languages and a dynamically generated world map highlights the hometowns of visitors.
-A program called 'Voices' tells the personal stories of the men and women that built the One World Trade Center and you also get a close-up view of the bedrock on which the building stands.
+Upon entry, you'll be greeted in the Global Welcome Center, where a large video board features salutations in an array of languages, and a dynamically generated world map highlights the hometowns of visitors.
+You will experience a program called 'Voices,' which tells the personal stories of the men and women who built One World Trade Center.
+Next, you can get a close-up view of the very bedrock on which the building stands.

-On the 100th floor of the Observatory, also known as the Discovery Level, you´ll be able to enjoy an expansive 306 degree view over the city, taking in the horizon, the iconic buildings and the surrounding waters.
+On the 100th floor of the Observatory, also known as the Discovery Level, you will experience expansive, 360-degree views in all directions, taking in the iconic sights and surrounding waters.